-Cohesive bed erosion occurs in two distinct modes, mass erosion and surface erosion.
-Mass erosion occurs rapidly when the bed stress exerted by the flow exceeds the depth varying shear strength τ_s , of the bed at a depth H{me} , below the bed surface.
-Surface erosion occurs gradually when the flow-exerted bed stress is less than the bed shear strength near the surface but greater than a critical erosion or resuspension stress τ{ce} , which is dependent on the shear strength and density of the bed.
+Cohesive bed erosion occurs in two distinct modes, mass erosion, and surface erosion.
+Mass erosion occurs rapidly when the bed stress exerted by the flow exceeds the depth-varying shear strength $\tau_s$ of the bed at a depth $H{me}$ below the bed surface.
+Surface erosion occurs gradually when the flow-exerted bed stress is less than the bed shear strength near the surface but greater than critical erosion stress $\tau{ce}$ , which is dependent on the shear strength and density of the bed.
 A typical scenario under conditions of accelerating flow and increasing bed stress would involve first the occurrence of gradual surface erosion, followed by a rapid interval of mass erosion, followed by another interval of surface erosion.
 Alternately, if the bed is well consolidated with a sufficiently high shear strength profile, only gradual surface erosion would occur.